-Rev. Billy Russell has served on the Minnesota Council of Churches (MCC) Board of Directors for eight years, and characterized its past racial justice work as “a bunch of noise.”
+Rev. Billy Russell, chair of the Minnesota Council of Churches (MCC) Board of Directors characterized its past racial justice work as “a bunch of noise.”

 Russell was one of several speakers on the Zoom call.